 Condition monitoring starts with using permanently installed sensors to collect data which is then used to analyse changes in the performance or condition of a machine component while it is in operation.
 Any change in the performance or condition of the component that deviates from its standard parameters can be an indication of early-stage wear and deterioration.
 Condition monitoring not only describes the present state of a component, but also provides objective data which can be interpreted to predict its remaining useful life while in operation.

 Operators are able to use this knowledge to shape maintenance schedules and inform component repair before catastrophic failure occurs.
-Condition monitoring, therefore, plays a vital role in both avoiding unplanned shut downs and in calculating the life expectancy of an overall plant.
+Condition monitoring, therefore, plays a vital role in both avoiding unplanned downtime and in calculating the life expectancy of an overall plant.

 The following techniques can be used solely, or in combination, to monitor the performance of machinery or a component whilst in operation or offline: vibration analysis; acoustic emission testing; thermograph; visual inspection and wear debris analysis such as ferrography and spectrography.